harrisonized/diy-transcriptomics/README.md

 That way, if you have a custom analysis, you should be able to reuse the same script, swap out the data, and make minimal adjustments to do roughly the same analysis.
 Furthermore, you will be able to copy code chunks to quickly put together custom scripts, much like you can assemble a castle out of legos.

 One caveat is that if you are currently taking DIYTranscriptomics and the assignments are still the same, keep in mind that this repo is NOT meant to be a cheat sheet, even if it generates the figures that are supposed to be "the solution."
 This is only meant to make your life a little bit easier, not solve all your problems for you.
 You will still have to understand the data you're working with.
 You will still have to manually figure out which subset of the data you're interested in.
 You will still have to do work to make your figures look pretty.
-I left this repo at the bare minimum of the solution, because if I were to invest time making things pretty, I'd rather do it for my own datasets and projects (sorry!).
+I left this repo at the bare minimum, because if I were to invest time making things pretty, I'd rather do it for my own datasets and projects (sorry!).

-If you try this code and you run into problems, please reach out to me through my Penn email, and I will be happy to answer your questions.

 ## Library Installations